ringmesh/web/docs/try/installation.md

  * Set the Configuration options using the CMake GUI interface.
  * Launch the `configure`and `generate` option.

- Note: Configuration options can also be edited by creating a `UserConfig.cmake` file from a `DefaultConfig.cmake` file in the cmake folder.
+ Note: Configuration options can also be given by creating a `UserConfig.cmake` file in the cmake folder.

-RINGMesh compils with the following visual studio version:
+RINGMesh compiles with the following Visual Studio version:

 * Visual Studio 12 2013 Win64
 * Visual Studio 14 2015 Win64